bilelmsekni/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

 * Edit /etc/sudoers/sudoers.d/quantum_sudoers to give it full access like this (This is unfortunatly mandatory) ::

    nano /etc/sudoers/sudoers.d/quantum_sudoers
+   # for Ubuntu 12.04 the location is /etc/sudoers.d/quantum_sudoers

    #Modify the quantum user
    quantum ALL=NOPASSWD: ALL